MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 Now let's move on with the AutoML Configuration and explain briefly those parameters:

 - compute_target: \
-Refers to the computer target resource name (notebook138164) on which we will let the model training run
+Refers to the computer target resource name (notebook138164) on which we will let the model training run.

 - task: \
 Refers to the type of task that we want to solve.
 In this case we are interested in classifiying (as accurate as possible) if someone would survive (1) or not (0).
-Therefore the type of taks entered is "classification"
+Therefore the type of taks entered is "classification".

 - training_data: \
-Refers to the dataset that we will use for training the model.Remeber that in this case we have stored the dataset in a variable call training_dataset
+Refers to the dataset that we will use for training the model.Remeber that in this case we have stored the dataset in a variable call training_dataset.

 - label_column_name: \
 Refers to name of the "dependent variable" of interest.
-In this case the name is "survived"
+In this case the name is "survived".

 - path: \
-Refers to the path in which our experiment is or will take place
+Refers to the path in which our experiment is or will take place.

 - enable_early_stopping: \
 It supports early termination of low-performance runs.